 GM: On that topic, I would like to ask about the recent change in physics.
 I think the update dropped just before the start of the regional qualifiers.
 How do you cope with that?

-Rama: For me, it was one week before before the regionals.
-The week before I did another race, I got little time to practice on GT, I just like, “oh this is the car, this is the track, so I just drive… okay, okay,” then I leave the game.
+Rama: The week before I did another race, I got little time to practice on GT, I just like, “oh this is the car, this is the track, so I just drive… okay, okay,” then I leave the game.
 Then I came back after, the update arrived. [laughs] Okay, so everyone starting from zero, let’s go! [continues to laugh]

 Aiman: The previous physics [model], some cars, they react differently.
 With the current physics, it’s much more on the braking, it’s much more stable.
 Maybe for the current physics, maybe it suits the best for us.